 Skip to main content

+Identifying amyloidosis can be challenging because the signs and symptoms are often nonspecific.
+These include bruising easily, shortness of breath, leg swelling, fatigue, and difficulty lying flat.
 Recognizing and treating amyloidosis requires specific expertise.
-At MUSC Health’s Cardiac Amyloidosis Clinic, experts from many specialties meet to discuss your case and develop your personalized treatment plan.
+At MUSC Health’s Amyloidosis Center of Excellence, experts from many specialties meet to discuss your case and develop a personalized treatment plan tailored to your needs.

 What is cardiac amyloidosis?